*All Students are required to attend a weekly leadership lab, physical fitness training and a weekend field training exercise each semester.

 All course descriptions carry behind the name and number a parenthesis ( ) indicating the credit hours, lecture hours, and the lab hours per week.
-For example: NSCI 110 (4-3-2).
-The first number in the parenthesis indicates the credit value of the course (4); the second number indicates the number of lecture hours (3) per week; and the third number indicates the number of lab hours per week (2).

-MSCI 201 (3-3-2) Studies in Decision Making: MSCI 201 explores the dimensions of creative and innovative tactical leadership strategies and styles by examining team dynamics and two historical leadership theories that form the basis of the Army leadership framework.
+MSL 201 (3-3-2) Studies in Decision Making: MSL 201 explores the dimensions of creative and innovative tactical leadership strategies and styles by examining team dynamics and two historical leadership theories that form the basis of the Army leadership framework.
 The key objective of this semester is to continue to develop critical thinking skills necessary to making decisions based on information.
 Additionally, this course will continue to develop knowledge of the Army's leadership philosophies and integrate this knowledge into tactical strategies and team development.
 Aspects of personal motivation and team building are practiced planning, executing and assessing team exercises.
-While participation in the leadership labs is not mandatory during the MSCI II year, significant experience can be gained in a multitude of areas and participation in the labs is highly encouraged.
+While participation in the leadership labs is not mandatory during the MSL II year, significant experience can be gained in a multitude of areas and participation in the labs is highly encouraged.
 The focus continues to build on developing knowledge of the leadership attributes and core leader competencies through the understanding of Army rank, structure, and duties as well as broadening knowledge of land navigation and squad tactics.
 Case studies will provide a tangible context for learning the Soldier's Creed and Warrior Ethos.
-Fall semester only.
+Fall semester only (1 hr)

 The Military Science curriculum is a leadership development program that enhances students' academic endeavors and develops men and women for positions of responsibility as commissioned officers in the active Army and its reserves.
 The program has two components: the Basic and Advanced courses.